Alternative media: Definitions

 There are various definitions of "alternative media".
-John Downing, for example, defines "radical alternative media" as media "that express an alternative vision to hegemonic policies, priorities, and perspectives".
+For example, John Downing, defines "radical alternative media" as media "that express an alternative vision to hegemonic policies, priorities, and perspectives".
 In his assessment of a variety of definitions for the term, Chris Atton notes repeatedly the importance of alternative media production originating from small-scale, counter-hegemonic groups and individuals.

-Christian Fuchs also argues that alternative media must have four distinct properties.
+Christian Fuchs argues that alternative media must have four distinct properties.
 The first being that the audience of these media must be involved in the creation of what is put out in alternative media.
 The second is that it has to be different from the mainstream.
 The third is that it should create a perspective different from that of the state and major corporations.
 The fourth property is that alternative media must "establish different types of relationships with the market and/or the state."

-As defined by Atton and Hamilton, "Alternative journalism proceeds from dissatisfaction not only with the mainstream coverage of certain issues and topics but also with the epistemology of news.
+As defined by Atton and Hamilton, alternative journalism "proceeds from dissatisfaction not only with the mainstream coverage of certain issues and topics but also with the epistemology of news.
 Its critique emphasizes alternatives to, inter alia, conventions of news sources and representation; the inverted pyramid of news texts; the hierarchical and capitalized economy of commercial journalism; the professional, elite basis of journalism as a practice; the professional norm of objectivity; and the subordinate role of the audience as a receiver."

-Journalistic Practices says "Alternative media not only allow but also facilitate the participation (in its more radical meaning) of its members (or the community) in both the produced content and the content-producing organization.'
-In this sense, participation in alternative media as described and reflected upon by the participants in this study can best be understood as a form of active citizenship".
+Journalistic Practices says that alternative media "not only allow but also facilitate the participation (in its more radical meaning) of its members (or the community) in both the produced content and the content-producing organization.'
+In this sense, participation in alternative media as described and reflected upon by the participants in this study can best be understood as a form of active citizenship."